Edwards School of Business

 A student in an Honours program must fulfill all the requirements of the regular 120 credit-unit program, including the requirements for the major in the honours field.
 All students must substitute the 6 credit unit Honours Seminar for 6 credit units of senior electives.
 The Honours program consists of an independent research project completed in consultation with a faculty member.

 Students may enter an Honours program only with the permission of the Department Head in consultation with members of the department.
 Formal admission is not granted until the end of the students' third year, i.e., following the successful completion of 90 credit units* taken in accordance with the curriculum of the Bachelor of Commerce program.
-However, students should make formal application for admission during program planning in February of their third year.
+Applications are due April 30 of the third year.
 At the time of admission, the student must have a Cumulative Weighted Average of 70% and a weighted average of 70% in courses (including core) in the honours field.

 The recommendation for the granting of a degree with Honours or High Honours will come from the department of the honours field.
 To be granted Honours, a student must maintain a Cumulative Weighted Average of 70% and a weighted average of 70% in courses in the honours field (includes the Honours Seminar).
 To be granted High Honours, a student must maintain a Cumulative Weighted Average of 80% and a weighted average of 80% in courses in the honours field (includes the Honours Seminar).